Guerilla Warfare – an introduction

 The Anarchist Guerilla Group

 The typical Guerilla group is small, between five and a dozen people.
 Any more than that and the odds of being spotted by the enemy are greatly increased.
 Any less and there are extreme limits to what your group can attempt and expect to survive.
 Though there should be no actual rankings amongst the guerrillas, there will usually emerge one or two people with organizational skills who will often serve as unofficial leaders due to their general competence.
 These people may not be the same people who are effective combat leaders.
 The differences should be respected, as well as acknowledged.
-These people should be deferred to during times of crisis or difficult decision making, though they should never expect their fellow militia members to unquestioningly take commands.
+People who have proven themselves under fire should be deferred to during times of crisis or difficult decision making, though they should never expect their fellow militia members to unquestioningly take commands.
 An Anarchist guerilla group is a band of equals and everyone involved should treat one another with respect and affection.
+Any of you or all of you could die any random time of the day or night.

 There are no hard-set rules for making your initial engagements with the enemy, but here are a few pointers: